-Jim Murren, MGM Resorts International CEO, explains why he supports Hillary Clinton over Donald Trump.
+Jim Murren, MGM Resorts chairman & CEO, talks about his support for Hillary Clinton and why her policies will win over Donald Trump.

 Some of the names on the move ahead of the open.